-Risk Level 3 Substance and how they are used with a Low potential to cause harm Risk factors Low risk to health (Possible) Additional risk factors May require the routine use of PPE No requirement for engineering (LEV) controls, RPE not required Information on safe use etc. primarily available from the label of the container Spillage procedures unlikely to be required Possibility that patient and visitors may be exposed to the substance e.g. security of cupboard, use in open access kitchens etc. Examples Substance Example Possible risks Detergents Washing up liquidSoap powder/liquid IrritantDrinking etc. by patients, children etc. Likely main control measures Knowledge of instructions for us Limited requirement for training, PPE (routine use and/or spillage Security of chemicals etc. Control measures generally simple Knowledge of instructions for use, SOP etc. Limited requirement for training/information for staff PPE (routine use and/or spillage) may not be required Security of chemicals etc. Incident reporting and investigation Other possible control measures Low requirement e.g. health surveillance not required
+Risk Level 3 Substance and how they are used with a Low potential to cause harm Risk factors Low risk to health (Possible) Additional risk factors May require the routine use of F No requirement for engineering RPE not required Information on safe use etc. prir container Spillage procedures unlikely to I Possibility that patient and visito security of cupboard, use in operation PPE (LEV) controls, marily available from the label of the pe required prs may be exposed to the substance e.g. en access kitchens etc. Examples Substance Example Possible risks Detergents Washing up liquidSoap powder/liquid Irritant Drinking etc. by patients, children etc. Likely main control measures Control measures generally simple Knowledge of instructions for use, SOP etc. Limited requirement for training/information for staff PPE (routine use and/or spillage) may not be required Security of chemicals etc. Incident reporting and investigation Other possible control measures Low requirement e.g. health sur veillance not required

-SWUHB COSHH Risk Assessment Form
+SBUHB COSHH Risk Assessment Form